gauravsorte/OS-Friday-Questions/CONTRIBUTING_GUIDLINES.md

 Welcome\!
 We love first-time contributors.
 Look for issues tagged as a good `first issue` or `help wanted`.

 Need help?
-Just open a [discussion](https://chatgpt.com/discussions) or ask in the issue comments.
+Ask us in Open Source Session or ask in the issue comments.

 ---